|Seminars By Timeslot9:00 AM|

 Location: McDonald Lounge

 The Discuss…IT sessions provide an opportunity to chat with others who are interested in the same topic to share ideas, frustrations and solutions.
 The sessions will be facilitated by someone from Ithaca College who is familiar with the issue, but the content will come from you.
-The topic for this session is: Technology in K-12 Schools.
+The topic for this session is: IT Leadership.